sohrabganjian/sohrabganjian.github.io/_posts/2025-11-15-grover_search_algorithm.md

 date: 2025-11-15
 categories: [quantum]
 tags: [jupyter-notebook, quantum-algorithms]
-Description: "A detailed explanation of Grover's algorithm for unstructured search, including its analytical derivation, geometric interpretation, and the computation of the optimal number of iterations.
+description: "A detailed explanation of Grover's algorithm for unstructured search, including its analytical derivation, geometric interpretation, and the computation of the optimal number of iterations.
 The tutorial also explains how to estimate the number of marked items when it is unknown, using techniques such as quantum counting.
 The optimality of Grover's algorithm query complexity is discussed along with its implications for quantum speedups.
 The tutorial concludes with an implementations of Grover's search in Qiskit and PennyLane."

 giscus_comments: true
 related_posts: false